-The EU requested WTO consultations over this position in June 2000; Japan requested to participate as a third party, but the United States refused to allow Japan's participation.
+The EU requested WTO consultations over this position in June 2000; Japan requested to participate as a third party, but the United States refused to allow Japan's participation (the consultations have yet to be held as of 2015).
 Japan sent a letter of protest to the United States charging discriminatory treatment that allowed some countries to participate, while barring others.